WickedyWick/zemljopis-ts-be/README.md

 This project is rewritten and upgraded version of https://github.com/WickedyWick/Zemljopis-NacionalnaGeografija

 ## Status
-    In development
+    In development (dev branch)

-## Relational and Non-relational DB will be used

-In MySQL database will be stored pernament data and in non relational databse will be stored temporary data about active room for faster fetching and updating live data

-enable coalation u /etc/locale.gen pa napravi coaliciju pa napravi bazu . postgres linux user nije isti password za psql postgres usera -> alter user potgres PASSWORD 'passwrod';
+## Current branch
+    origin/feature/game_start_1202487634315800

+## Tech stack
+NodeJS, Express, SocketsIO, Redis, postgresql, knex, jest
-## Logic
+## Logic (work in progress)
 Redis data is somewhat split under different keys

 Every room has its own key with room data

-Every player is registered under unique key {username}_{room} which contains their id, points and sessionToken Player list for a room is under players_{room} key which is just an array of strings
+Every player is registered under unique key {username}_{room} which contains their id, points and sessionToken

+Player list for a room is under players_{room} key which is just an array of strings (rethink)

-Data is precached into redis as hset of field_letter: field_data: 1 ; where field_letter isname of the hash set amnd
+Data is precached into redis as hset of field_letter: field_data: 1 ; where field_letter is name of the hash set

-## TODO
-Track socket id and make a room when first player joins ( i guess i can join every event cause if itdoesnt exist it will create a room)
-Register joining other players and make sure its all working propertly Implement translator on FE
-Extend db for data

 ## SETUP
 git clone --recursive https://github.com/RediSearch/RediSearch.git